muhammadnaqeebasif/DataCampProjects/README.md

 * ```Exploring 67 years of LEGO``` in which exploratory analysis on 'Lego' data set is performed.
 * ```What's in a Name_``` This project explores baby names data to come up with interesting insights.
 * ```Dr. Semmelweis and the discovery of handwashing``` Reanalyse the data behind one of the most important discoveries of modern medicine: Handwashing.
+* ```Exploring the Bitcoin cryptocurrency market``` In this project the market capitalization of Bitcoin and other cryptocurrencies are explored.